runwayml/learn/docs/create/train-models.md

 RunwayML greatly reduces the amount of training time needed to train your own generative image model by using using a technique called Transfer Learning.
 With this technique, an existing pre-trained model called [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN), is retrained on your dataset.
 StyleGAN was trained on a massive amount of images (70,000!), and Transfer Learning leverages all of the features it learned from the original data to speed up the process of learning features in your image dataset.
 Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.
 You can learn more about StyleGAN and how it was orginally trained from the links posted on the model's [overview page](https://open-app.runwayml.com/?model=runway/StyleGAN).

 Even with Transfer Learning, it's not unusual for training to last at least several hours.

+?> Without a [RunwayML Creator Plan], access to Training Experiments is limited to a total five hours of training time.
+Please upgrade to the Creator Plan to train more than five hours.
+With or without the Creator Plan, training time still uses [credits](https://runwayml.com/pricing).

 ### What can I do with my newly-trained model?
 During training, your model learns to produce new images that look like the ones in your dataset.
 When training is complete, the model can be used to generate a seemingly infinite number of synethetic images that appear as if they came from the dataset itself.